Mount Ararat: Symbol of genocide and territorial claims

-In the aftermath of the Armenian genocide of 1915, Ararat came to represent the destruction of the native Armenian population of eastern Turkey (Western Armenia) in the national consciousness of Armenians.
-Ari L. Goldman noted in 1988, "In most Armenian homes in the modern diaspora, there are pictures of Mount Ararat, a bittersweet reminder of the homeland and national aspirations."
+In the aftermath of the Armenian genocide of 1915, Mount Ararat became a symbol in Armenian national consciousness, representing both the destruction of Armenian communities in eastern Turkey (Western Armenia) and aspirations for lost homeland.
+The mountain features prominently in diaspora Armenian homes as a "bittersweet reminder of homeland and national aspirations."
+Ararat symbolizes Armenian claims to "lost lands".

-Ararat has become a symbol of Armenian efforts to reclaim its "lost lands", i.e. the areas west of Ararat that are now part of Turkey that had significant Armenian population before the genocide.
 Adriaans noted that Ararat is featured as a sanctified territory for the Armenians in everyday banal irredentism.
-Stephanie Platz wrote, "Omnipresent, the vision of Ararat rising above Yerevan and its outskirts constantly reminds Armenians of their putative ethnogenesis … and of their exile from Eastern Anatolia after the Armenian genocide of 1915."

-Turkish political scientist Bayram Balci argues that regular references to the Armenian Genocide and Mount Ararat "clearly indicate" that the border with Turkey is contested in Armenia.
-Since independence from the Soviet Union in 1991, the Armenian government has not made official claims to any Turkish territory, however the Armenian government has avoided "an explicit and formal recognition of the existing Turkish-Armenian border."
-In a 2010 interview with Der Spiegel, Armenian President Serzh Sargsyan was asked whether Armenia wants "Mount Ararat back."
+Turkish analysts argue that regular references to the Armenian Genocide and Mount Ararat "clearly indicate" that the border with Turkey is contested in Armenia.
+Since independence from the Soviet Union in 1991, the Armenian government has not made official claims to any Turkish territory, however the Armenian government has avoided "an explicit and formal recognition of the existing Turkish-Armenian border".
+In a 2010 interview with Der Spiegel, Armenian President Serzh Sargsyan was asked whether Armenia wants "Mount Ararat back".
 Sargsyan, in response, said that "No one can take Mount Ararat from us; we keep it in our hearts.
 Wherever Armenians live in the world today, you will find a picture of Mount Ararat in their homes.
 And I feel certain that a time will come when Mount Ararat is no longer a symbol of the separation between our peoples, but an emblem of understanding.
 But let me make this clear: Never has a representative of Armenia made territorial demands.
 Turkey alleges this—perhaps out of its own bad conscience?"

 The most prominent party to lay claims to eastern Turkey is the nationalist Armenian Revolutionary Federation (Dashnaktsutyun). which claims it as part of what it considers United Armenia.
 In various settings, several notable individuals such as German historian Tessa Hofmann, Slovak conservative politician František Mikloško, Lithuanian political scientist and Soviet dissident Aleksandras Štromas have spoken in support of Armenian claims over Mt.
 Ararat.